truca/RNSession/README.md

 Optional

-toastPosition: { 'top' | 'bottom' } select the position of the toasts
+toastPosition: { 'top' | 'bottom' } select the position of the toasts (default is 'bottom')
-toastText: button text for the toats
+toastText: button text for the toats (default is 'Ok')
 language: object with translations for the toast messages.
 Below you can find the attributes of the object for each of the messages for the toasts and the situation where those messages appear. you can translate all of the messages, some or none. the messages that are not translated will use the firebase default message in english.
-Example: { 'auth/empty-email': "Your user is empty D:" }
+Example: { 'auth/empty-email': "You have to provide an email" }

 Messages to translate